 We produced a spectral index map that covers in total 80% of the sky (Dec>-40 deg).
 The map has been created by extracting a pixel by pixel spectral index value from the NVSS and TGSS images used for the spectral index catalogue.
 From these images, we retained only those pixels that were at least three times above the noise in both surveys.
 The output of the process are two maps:

-For option 2, use menu File→Open URL and enter the following links:
+Then use menu File→Open URL and enter the following links:

 Two examples of the radio spectral index map produced matching pixel-by-pixel the NVSS and the TGSS maps.
 Left is the NVSS image, right the TGSS image, at the centre we show the spectral index map: